GST E-Invoice Under New GST Return System 2020

 GST E-Invoice- Provisions

-The GST E-invoice is now mandatory for businesses with an annual turnover of over 100 crores from October 2020.
-This mandate was approved by The 37th Council Meeting recently.
+The GST E-invoice is now mandatory for businesses with an annual turnover of over 10 crores from October 2022.
 E-invoices must be submitted in the prescribed format to the Invoice Registration Portal.
-Invoices without an IRP number will be treated null and void.
+Invoices without an IRP number will be treated as null and void.

 Businesses exempted from GST E-Invoice